-Is Stripe Rust on the "Puccinia Pathway" to Manitoba?
+Does Stripe Rust Follow the "Puccinia Pathway" to Manitoba?

-Stripe rust, also known as yellow rust, is caused by the fungus Puccinia striiformis and can affect wheat, barley and triticale.
-Generally, wheat is more susceptible compared with barley and triticale.
+Stripe rust, also known as yellow rust, is caused by a fungus Puccinia striiformis.
+It can affect wheat, barley and triticale.
+Generally, wheat is more susceptible than barley and triticale.

-In Manitoba, rust does not overwinter.
-Instead urediniospores, the source of inoculum, are blown in on the “Puccinia Pathway” from the United States.
+In Manitoba, most rust diseases do not overwinter.
+Instead, the sources of new infections (uredospores) are blown in on the “Puccinia Pathway” from the United States.
 Normally the first inoculum starts arriving at the beginning of June.
-However, this can vary depending on how much inoculum is present in the United States and when the winds blow from the south.
+However, this can vary depending on how much rust is present on cereal crops in the United States and when the winds blow from the south.

-Often this migration of spores occurs during rainstorm events that pull air up from the south and deposits the rain, and the spores, here in Manitoba.
-During the growing season, reports on the current rust situation and how it is progressing in the United States are available in the Cereal Rust Bulletins from the United States Department of Agriculture (USDA).
+Often this migration of spores occurs during rainstorm events that draw air from the south.
+Uredospores are then deposited by rainfall here in Manitoba.
+During the growing season, reports on the current rust development is progressing in the United States are available in the Cereal Rust Bulletins from the United States Department of Agriculture (USDA).

-There is also the potential for stripe rust to develop (if inoculum is present along with favorable weather conditions) since the varieties grown in Manitoba are generally susceptible, with some exceptions.
-Taking these factors into consideration, producers should start scouting their winter and spring wheat crops for symptoms of stripe rust.
+When innoculum is present and favourable weather conditions occur,the potential for stripe rust to develop in Manitoba is significant since varieties grown in Manitoba are generally susceptible, with some exceptions.
+Producers should start scouting their winter and spring wheat crops for symptoms of stripe rust prior to flag leaf emergence.

 Disease cycle and symptoms

 Symptoms will normally appear about one week after infection.
-The urediniospores need several hours of moisture on plant leaves, along with temperatures near 10°C, to germinate and infect the host.
+The uredospores need several hours of free moisture on plant leaves and temperatures near 10°C to germinate and infect the host.

-After infection, small yellowish uredinia appear in linear rows the length of the leaf blade as result of fungal mycelia from the spores elongating in parallel with the leaf veins (see figures).
+After infection, tiny yelloish pustules (uredinia) appear in linear rows along the length of the leaf blade parallel with the leaf veins (see figures).

 A single infection can result in one stripe the length of the leaf.
 The head can also be infected and kernels are replaced with yellow spores.
 With severe early infections, plants can also be stunted.

-The yellow stripes consist of rust pustules that contain numerous urediniospores (which were produced between eight days and two weeks after infection) that are ready to be dispersed for further infections.
+The yellow stripes consist of rust pustules, which are produced from eight days to two weeks after infection.
+These contain numerous uredospores, ready to be dispersed causing further infections.

 Stripe rust